ertch/VSCodeExtension_React/PROJECT_SETUP.md

 ## Architecture Overview

-This VS Code extension integrates a React-based user interface within VS Code webviews, providing both a command palette action and an interactive sidebar webview with buttons and controls for quick access to extension functionality.
+This VS Code extension is a **Code Snippet Generator** that integrates a React-based user interface with an interactive sidebar, providing a low-code development experience.
+Users can generate HTML components by clicking sidebar buttons, which are then injected and rendered in real-time within the React application.

 ### Key Components

 - **Extension Host**: TypeScript-based VS Code extension (`src/extension.ts`)
-- **Main React UI**: Vite-powered React application (`src/ui/`) for full-panel webviews
+- **Code Snippet Generator**: React application (`src/ui/`) that receives and renders HTML snippets
-- **Sidebar Webview**: Interactive HTML interface with buttons and VS Code theme integration
+- **Interactive Sidebar**: HTML interface with snippet generation tools
+- **Snippet Library**: Modular HTML files (`src/snippets/`) for different component types
 - **Build System**: ESBuild for extension bundling, Vite for React UI

 ## Dependencies